 - Effecting or receiving unauthorized electronic transfer of funds;

-- Using the computer facilities in a manner inconsistent with the College's license agreements or contractual obligations to suppliers or with any published policy;
+- Using the computer facilities in a manner inconsistent with William & Mary's license agreements or contractual obligations to suppliers or with any published policy;

-- Using College information systems for commercial gain;
+- Using university information systems for commercial gain;

-- Illegally using copyrighted software and materials, storing such materials on College information systems, or transmitting such materials over William and Mary network facilities;
+- Illegally using copyrighted software and materials, storing such materials on university information systems, or transmitting such materials over William & Mary network facilities;

 - Knowingly engaging in any activity harmful to the information systems (e.g., creating or propagating viruses, overloading networks with excessive data, instituting or promulgating chain letters, or instigating unauthorized mass postings of any type);